dikortis/LetsTalkETC/Episodes/Episode_6.md

-there's going to be another you know big meet up or a big conference over there in mid-january no details exactly on that yet but yeah it looks like that's shaping up are you heading up the efforts on that a taller uh yeah yeah
+there's going to be another you know big meet up or a big conference over there in mid-january no details exactly on that yet but it looks like that's shaping up are you heading up the efforts on that a taller
 I'm working on that with some people nothing's you know set stone or anything like that but as